 For patients, new medicines offer fewer side effects, fewer hospitalizations, improved quality of life, increased productivity, and importantly, extended lives.
+We have partnered with Antidote to help you find and take part in a clinical trial that is right for you.
+Simply answer a few questions and Antidote’s smart search engine will match you to a trial, quickly and easily.

 The rapid pace of scientific advances is enabling a greater understanding of diseases at the molecular level.
 The drug development process begins with basic science researchers performs laboratory and animal tests to discover how the drug works and whether it’s likely to be safe and work well in humans.
 Next, a phase of clinical trials begins and this is where studies are performed in people to determine whether the drug is safe when used to treat a disease and whether it provides a real health benefit.